bitfireAT/davx5-manual/technical_information.rst

 #.
 Unset *present remotely* flag for all resources
 #.
 List and process remote resources (only names and ``ETag``) using ``PROPFIND`` or ``REPORT`` (see above)

-   * Download resources which have been added/modififed remotely in bunches using ``GET`` or ``REPORT addressbook-multiget/calendar-multiget`` into the local storage.
+   * Download resources which have been added/modififed remotely in bunches using ``REPORT addressbook-multiget/calendar-multiget`` into the local storage.
    * Set *present remotely* flag for all received resources.

 #.
 Locally delete all resources which are not flagged as *present remotely*